 View information on our Fair Processing Notice here which outlines how the NHS North Cumbria Clinical Commissioning Group collect/use/share your information, providing further information and who you can contact if you have any questions or concerns.

-General Data Protection Regulation (GDPR) Statement
+General Data Protection Regulation (UK GDPR) Statement

 NHS North Cumbria Clinical Commissioning Group (CCG) is a ‘Data Controller’ under the General Data Protection Regulations.
 This means we are legally responsible for ensuring that all personal data that we hold and use is done so in a way that meets the current and future data protection principles.
 We must also notify the Information Commissioner about all of our data processing activity.